Proof of ownership is not available

 - contact the person that sold you the vehicle, boat or snowmobile to you and get

 - a registration receipt or form MV-353 transferred to you

 - write to the owner and request that they transfer the acceptable proof of ownership to you and mail the proof to you (we recommend you use certified mail to request a return receipt

 If you do not receive proof of ownership and the US Postal Service returns your certified letter, bring all of these items to a DMV office

 - the returned certified letter in its envelope, not opened

 - a pencil tracing, a photo or a police statement that shows the vehicle identification number

-Important: If your proof of ownership for a vehicle, boat, or snowmobile that is non-titled is not a NYS transferable registration transferred to you by the previous owner, the local DMV office will issue a non-transferable registration.
+If your proof of ownership for a non-titled vehicle, boat, or snowmobile is not a NY State transferable registration, the local DMV office will issue a non-transferable registration.
 You can use the vehicle, boat or snowmobile with a non-transferable registration, but you cannot transfer your ownership to another person.

 The DMV Title Services Bureau will examine your proofs and will mail to you either a transferable registration, or a letter that explains why the DMV cannot issue a transferable registration.